Aesthetics Review Committee

 It will be the one of ARC’s co-chair's responsibility to transmit ARC’s recommendations to the AVC.
 It will be the responsibility of the AVC to consider ARC’s recommendations and either approve or disapprove proposed projects in a timely manner.
 For Board of Regents projects, Program Statements and Intermediate Design Review (IDR) documents shall not be forwarded to the Board of Regents Business Affairs committee without ARC review.

 If the AVC disagrees with the ARC's recommendations, he/she shall ask ARC for further consideration.
-If consensus cannot be reached, the issue shall be forwarded through the Vice Chancellor for Business & Finance to the Chancellor for a decision.
+If consensus cannot be reached, the issue shall be forwarded through the Vice Chancellor for Business & Finance to the Chancellor for a final decision.

 It will be the responsibility of the AVC to see that ARC meets its responsibilities in a timely and effective manner, and that decisions are transmitted to the proposers.